LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |-t |  Allocate a pseudo-TTY for this container |
 |--link | Add link to another container |

 It sets a name of the container to "consumer" so this name can be used to control the container.
 It uses the --link option to link this container to the container named "provider" and set an alias  to "prov1".
-After linking, the application in the container can use this alias to create a network connection to the docker container that runs the provider example.
+After linking, the application in the container can use this alias to create a network connection to the Docker container that runs the provider example.

 After running the command, you will see the output of the consumer example on the screen.